Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 improving the site structure

-gaining presence in important sources
+gaining presence in key sources

 updating the product feed